 The Lunar New Year is without a doubt the most important and eagerly anticipated holiday in Taiwan.
-For about a week (depending on how the holidays fall) the entire country gets in a festive mood.
+For about a week (depending on how the holidays fall) the entire island gets in a festive mood.
 And with it being such a culturally important occasion, there are of course many traditions that must be seen to.
 Here are eight of the most important.

 Before the New Year, a spring clean is a must.
 And while it helps to get rid of the junk collected over the year, there’s actually another more important reason for the annual pre-New Year clean up: the idea is that in removing old and unused objects, you’re making room for new luck in the coming year, and that by sweeping dust out the door and cleaning dirt off the windows, you are casting out any bad luck accumulated in the past year.
 However, it’s extremely important to avoid doing this in the first few days of the New Year as you may inadvertently sweep away any fresh luck the new year brought into the home.

-While in other countries, children get excited about gifts from Santa, in Taiwan red envelopes are what it’s all about.
+While in other parts of the world, children get excited about gifts from Santa, in Taiwan red envelopes are what it’s all about.
 Children are usually the chief beneficiaries with aunts, uncles, parents, and grandparents offering them envelopes containing crisp, fresh-from-the-ATM banknotes.
 When children become adults and start to earn their own money, they become the givers.
 These red envelopes presented to parents and grandparents are seen as a sign of respect and appreciation.
 And why red?
 Well, it’s the luckiest color out there, so it’s the obvious choice.

 Spring couplets (red scrolls)